Heavyweight Boxing Great George Foreman Dead At 76 - UrduPoint

 Los Angeles, (APP - UrduPoint / Pakistan Point News - 22nd Mar, 2025) Former heavyweight champion George Foreman, who lost to Muhammad Ali in boxing's iconic 1974 "Rumble in the Jungle" before reclaiming the title two decades later, died Friday aged 76, his family said.

-Fondly known as Big George, Foreman dropped out of school as a teenager and went on to become an Olympic champion and later a legend of boxing.
+Fondly known as Big George, Foreman dropped out of school and went on to become an Olympic gold medalist, two-time world champion and legend of boxing.

 He fought 81 times as a professional, winning 76, 68 of those by knockout.